-Cleaning water for public consumption by filtering it through beds of sand began early in the 19th century, the municipal supply to Greenock in Scotland being passed through a sand filter in 1804.
-The technique was refined until the first public slow sand filters were constructed in 1829 by water engineer James Simpson for water abstracted from the Thames in London, a pattern which became known as the English system.
-Though only a couple of meters deep, slow sand filters were very extensive undertakings usually constructed on urban margins such as at lvry in Paris.
+The first filtered river water to be supplied for local consumption was in 1804, the surplus from an experimental sand filter constructed for a bleach works at Greenock in Scotland.
+The technique was improved until the first public slow sand filters were installed in 1829 by water engineer James Simpson for water abstracted from the Thames in London, a pattern which became known as the English system.
+Though only a couple of metres deep, slow sand filters were very extensive undertakings usually constructed on urban margins such as at Ivry in Paris.

-Filtry Lindley's Filters) opened in 1886 to distribute filtered river water in Warsaw.
+Filtry Lindleya (Lindley's filters) opened in 1886 to distribute filtered river water in Warsaw.
 Named after the prolific water engineer William Lindley, it includes a group of slow sand filters, covered reservoir, pumping station and water tower.
 (Creative Commons)

 Filtering river water was made obligatory in England in 1855, but the use of slow sand filter beds spread only slowly in Europe and North America.
-Clear evidence that it was effective against disease was given from a typhoid outbreak in Hamburg in 1892 in which the unfiltered drinking water from the Elbe produced many more cases of the disease than the filtered water in nearby Altona.
+Clear evidence that it was effective against disease was given by a typhoid outbreak in Hamburg in 1892 in which the unfiltered drinking water from the Elbe produced many more cases of the disease than the filtered water in nearby Altona.